Factors to consider when searching for child custody, divorce or child maintenance lawyers?

 Gender of the Attorney or Advocate

-There is not much that can be said on this factor.
+There is not much that can be said about this factor.
 Some people prefer one gender over the other.
-The bottom line is to be comfortable with the person you are consulting.
+The bottom line is to be comfortable with the person you are consulting with.
 Many times, especially in litigation, you may see your lawyer a few times a month for up to two (2) years.

 Availability of your lawyer

 Some lawyers are extremely busy and in demand.
 Ensure that the lawyer you are making use of has the time to attend to your matter expeditiously.

 There is no substitute for experience.
 If your matter is simple, then experience may not be a big issue.
 If your matter is complicated, more experience is required.
 Obviously, as outlined above, with experience, there comes a higher price tag.

 The language which is spoken by the lawyer

 It may be a good idea to make use of a lawyer who speaks your first language.
 If there is a language barrier, the lawyer may assume certain facts.
 The same applies to the client.